369webforall/bug-tracker/README.md

 - import Button component in issue page and test.
   `git add . //  git commit -m "setup radix ui" // git push`

-  **Building the new issue page**
+  **6. Building the new issue page**

-  - In this section we are just going to build the form with two filed, title and description.
+  - In this section we are just going to build the form with two field, title and description.
   - issues>new>page.tsx
   - add the form from radix ui.